AmmarElshafey/Stack-Using-Linked-List/README.md

 - Data structures (Stack)

 ## 👤 Author
-Ammar Said Al-Shafei
+- Ammar Said El-Shafey

-Student at Tanta University, Faculty of Science, Computer Science Department.
+- Student at Tanta University, Faculty of Science, Computer Science Department.

 ## 📄 License
 This project is open-source and free to use for learning and educational purposes.